 - how to make more money and create a flexible freelancer lifestyle

-If you’re not ready for her course yet but really want to learn more about how to become a proofreader, tap the link here to see if there are still available seats in her 1-hour video to help you figure out if proofreading is right for you.
+If you’re not ready for her course yet but really want to learn more about how to become a proofreader, tap the link here to see if there are still available seats in her video training to help you figure out if proofreading is right for you.

 Related Reading on The Common Cents Club